Cairns%20Landscape%20300%20for%20CE%20crop

 How to register and pay for a session?

-• Playing participants.
-Please complete the online registration form to register with TheMusicHub and inform us of your interest.
+Please complete the online registration form to register with TheMusicHub to inform us of your interest.
 This will enable us to collect details for the purpose of organising the sessions.

 Further enquiries